What really are the causes of high triglycerides?

 Most of us can benefit from more high quality, unrefined fats in our diets, especially the essential fatty acids, the omega 3s.
 But good quality animal fats are important too.
-Avoid all processed foods containing hydrogenated fats and polyunsaturated oils.
+Avoid all processed foods containing hydrogenated fats and refined polyunsaturated oils.
 Use virgin olive oil and coconut oil or animal fats for occasional frying.
 Good quality butter is fine in small amounts.
 Fats give us energy and help us to feel full.

-As has been reported elsewhere on this site, the percentage of people eating low fat foods actually increased fourfold from 1978 - 1991 but the rates of obesity went up!
+The percentage of people eating low fat foods actually increased fourfold from 1978 - 1991 but the rates of obesity went up!
 Low fat foods do not help Americans lose weight, in fact they made people gain weight.

+If you are fat you have high triglycerides.
 The causes of high triglycerides are not obesity and prediabetes but rather eating improperly leads to all 3 problems.
 However, if you are eating a low glycemic diet already and have high triglycerides see a doctor to determine if it could be caused by dysfunction of your thyroid, kidney or liver.

 Nutritional researchers have found that we actually need to eat fat (the essential fatty acids especially) in order to lose fat.
 Most Americans do not eat enough of the essential fatty acids.
-The omega 3s actually help in lowering your cholesterol and triglycerides so you should eat more raw nuts, avocados, olive oil, seeds, and flaxseed meal.
+The omega 3s actually help in lowering your cholesterol and triglycerides so you should eat more raw nuts, avocados, fish, seeds, and flaxseed meal.
 The causes of high triglycerides have to do with poor food choices.
-Eat low glycemically and definitely do not eat sweets with your fats.
+Eat low glycemically and do not eat sweets with your fats.

 Too often the experts are influenced by the producers of refined food products, the food processing industry.